DillonN/ArduinoFanController/README.md

 A quick explanation for the connections (this is the case for 2 fans):

-* Wire olours are as follows:
+* Wire colours are as follows:

  | Colour    | Purpose |
  | --------- | ------- |